Cost of Hiring an Employee: 15 Areas To Consider

 Once your HR team has reviewed applicant resumes and narrowed candidates down to a list of half a dozen or so, the hiring manager will need to interview each of them.
 Every interview should take about an hour to conduct and another 20 to 30 minutes for the hiring manager to complete their interview notes.
 Make sure you’re using a structured interview process to ensure a fair assessment of each applicant.

-After they have completed all the interviews, your hiring manager will need to review their notes and may request second interviews with the best two or three candidates.
-This can add a few more hours to the process, increasing your cost to hire.
+After they have completed all the interviews, your hiring manager will need to review their notes and may request second interviews (or team-led interviews) with the best two or three candidates.
+This can add a few more hours to the process, increasing your hiring cost.

 8. Background Check, Employment Verification & Reference Checks